StanWarford/pep9pad/ASMActions.md

 - *New*
 - *Open*

-All these `save` actions can be grouped into one "Save" button (UIBarButtonItem).
+All these `save` actions should happen automatically.

 - *Save Source*
 - Save Object